Fast fashion triggers troubling decline in quality of second-hand clothing

 2. Acceleration in the 2010s

-Fast fashion accelerated during the 2010s due to the rise of e-commerce and platforms that encouraged a “buy now, wear once” mentality.
+Fast fashion accelerated during the 2010s due to the rise of e-commerce and social media platforms that encouraged a “buy now, wear once” mentality.
 Between 2000 and 2014, the number of clothing items purchased globally doubled.
 According to a report by the Ellen MacArthur Foundation, clothing production doubled during this period, with consumers buying 60% more clothes but keeping them for half as long as they did 15 years earlier.

 3. Entry of Ultra-Fast Fashion